crashappsec/chalk/src/docs/howto-compliance.md

 Your `build` operations will add a file (the *"chalk mark"*) into the container with provenance info and other metadata, and any SBOM generated.
-And, when you `push` containers to a registry, Chalk will auto-sign them, including the entire mark.
+And, when you `push` containers to a registry, chalk will auto-sign them, including the entire mark.

 For instance, let's pick an off-the-shelf project, and treat it like